hawtio/hawtio/docs/Configuration.md

 ### Configuring Security

+hawtio enables security out of the box depending on the container it is running within.
+Basically there is two types of containers:

+- Karaf based containers
+- Web containers

+#### Default Security Settings for Karaf containers

-By default the security in hawtio uses these system properties which you can override:
+By default the security in hawtio uses these system properties when running in Apache Karaf containers (Karaf, ServiceMix, JBoss Fuse) which you can override:

 <table class="buttonTable">
   <tr>